Thursday, October 16, 2025

 -to expand our market share,

--to serve our global market with our self-sustaining, carbon footprint-conscious, cutting-edge technology,
+-to serve our global market with our self-sustaining, innovative, state-of-the-art, carbon footprint-conscious, cutting-edge technology,

 - Yada Yada Yada.

-Now add CFO & CEO to the discussion, and you may get one more answer...
+Now, add CFO & CEO to this discussion, and you may get another answer from their side, something like...

 Here is my super simple way to prioritize the backlog.
 (YMMV)